Nili Gold: Scholarship and publications

-Promotion of Modern Hebrew culture in the United States
+Promotion of modern Hebrew culture in the US

 Gold has taken an active role in promoting modern Hebrew works in English translation.
 At the University of Pennsylvania, she organized in 2004 an international conference featuring the work of Israeli novelist Amos Oz, who attended and spoke.
 She organized a similar international conference to celebrate the work of Aharon Appelfeld in 2011.
 In 2019, she hosted Israeli filmmaker Amos Gitai, who discussed his Hebrew film Tramway in Jerusalem.

-Among the other writers and filmmakers she has hosted are Sami Michael, Amir Guttfreund, Meir Wiezeltier, Dahlia Ravikovitch, Yitzhak Gormezano Goren, and Judith Katzir.
+Among the other writers and filmmakers she has hosted are Sami Michael, Amir Gutfreund, Meir Wiezeltier, Dahlia Ravikovitch, Yitzhak Gormezano Goren, and Judith Katzir.
 She has pursued this interest in promoting modern Hebrew culture through translation, and by engaging in comparative literary studies in classes the University of Pennsylvania, where she has taught Hebrew literature in English translation relative to its Arabic, Persian, and Turkish counterparts.

-Promotion of Middle Eastern film in the United States
+Promotion of Middle Eastern film in the US

 Beginning in 2010, Gold has promoted Middle Eastern cinema in Philadelphia by organizing an annual Middle East Film Festival with support from Penn's Middle East Center and other campus departments and programs.
 This festival has featured films from a range of Middle Eastern and North African countries, such as Iran, Algeria, Egypt, Palestine, Turkey, and Morocco.
 In conjunction with this series, Gold also invited several Israeli filmmakers, such as Avi Nesher and Amos Gitai, to speak on campus.